Kaiwero Ngira Hauora

 - New Zealand School of Acupuncture and Traditional Chinese Medicine

-- New Zealand School of Acupuncture and Traditional Chinese Medicine website - information on Bachelor of Health Science (Acupuncture) degree
+- New Zealand School of Acupuncture and Traditional Chinese Medicine website - information about the Bachelor of Health Science (Acupuncture)

-- New Zealand College of Chinese Medicine website - information on Bachelor of Health Science degrees
+- New Zealand College of Chinese Medicine website - information about Bachelor of Health Science degrees

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

-NCEA Level 2 is required to enter tertiary training.
-Useful subjects include biology, chemistry, English and Chinese.
+NCEA Level 2 is required to enter the New Zealand School of Acupuncture and Traditional Chinese Medicine training.
+A tertiary entrance qualification is required to enter New Zealand College of Chinese Medicine training.
+Useful subjects include biology, chemistry, Chinese, English and health education.

 Acupuncturists need to be: